adclleva/Testing-React-with-Jest-and-React-Testing-Library/sundaes-on-demand/notes.md

 ## await findBy

 When you are waiting for something to appear asynchronously on the page, you must use `await findBy`

+---

+## Jest Debugging Tools

+- Jest debugging tools in this section
+  - running only one test file
+  - running only one test within a file